Emishi: Thirty-Eight Years' War

-In the 789 AD Battle of Koromo River (also known as Battle of Sufuse) the Japanese army under Ki no Kosami Seito shōgun was defeated by the Isawa Emishi under their general Aterui.
+In the 789 CE Battle of Koromo River (also known as Battle of Sufuse) the Japanese army under Ki no Kosami Seito shōgun was defeated by the Isawa Emishi under their general Aterui.
 A four thousand-strong army was attacked as they tried to cross the Kitakami River by a force of a thousand Emishi.
 The imperial army suffered its most stunning defeat, losing a thousand men, many of whom drowned.

 In 794, many key Shiwa Emishi, including Isawa no kimi Anushiko of what is now northern Miyagi Prefecture, became allies of the Japanese.
 This was a stunning reversal to the aspirations of the Emishi who still fought against the Japanese.
 The Shiwa Emishi were a very powerful group and were able to attack smaller Emishi groups successfully as their leaders were promoted into imperial rank.
-This had the effect of isolating one of the most powerful and independent Emishi, the Isawa confederation.
+This isolated one of the most powerful and independent Emishi, the Isawa confederation.
 The newly appointed shōgun general Sakanoue no Tamuramaro then attacked the Isawa Emishi, relentlessly using soldiers trained in horse archery.
 The result was a desultory campaign that eventually led to Aterui's surrender in 802.
 The war was mostly over and many Emishi groups submitted themselves to the imperial government.
 However, skirmishes still took place, and it was not until 811 that the so-called Thirty-Eight Years' War was over.
 North of the Kitakami River, the Emishi were still independent, but the large scale threat that they posed ceased with the defeat of the Isawa Emishi in 802.